Kabir5296/EnvironmentalMonitoringSystem/README.md

 # EnvironmentalMonitoringSystem

+Creators:
+Monirul Islam, Dept of EEE, BUET
+Fariza Siddiqa, Dept of EEE, BUET
+A F M Mahfuzul Kabir, Dept of EEE, BUET
+Shuvro Chowdhury, Dept of EEE, BUET

+This project is for academic evaluation for EEE 416 course in Bangladesh University of Engineering and Technology (BUET).

 Environmental monitoring system using Arduino UNO.
 The system can sense air quality and temperature and humidly of a location and upload data to thingspeak.
 The system is charged automatically using solar power.
 The GSM network system uploads live data to server in real time.